Booker Griffin: Early life

-Professional
+Professional career

-Booker Griffins professional career lasted more than 30 years and during that time he spanned all areas of Journalism, media and writing.
+Griffin's professional career lasted more than 30 years and during that time he spanned all areas of journalism, media and writing.
 His work at the Los Angeles Sentinel was his most notable work however his accolades and the caliber of his positions spans far and wide.

-His writing for theLos Angeles Sentinel was unwaveringly critical.
-Tom Bradley (mayor) and former Police Chief Daryl Gates were subjects of much criticism as Booker believed that they did not do enough for the Black community in Los Angeles.
-As well as this, Booker wrote articles surrounding other issues such as Chicano presence in Los Angeles, Robert F. Kennedy and the Apollo 11.
-He did not mince his words and said things how they were: “His long suit and his weak suit was his ability to tell it like it was,” said Bill Shearer, vice president and general manager of KGFJ.
-“Sometimes it served him well and sometimes it didn’t.”As well as his writing for the Los Angeles Sentinel, he was news director at KGFJ radio in Los Angeles.
+His writing for the Los Angeles Sentinel was unwaveringly critical.
+Mayor Tom Bradley and Police Chief Daryl Gates were subjects of much criticism as Griffin believed that they did not do enough for the Black community in Los Angeles.
+As well as this, Griffin wrote articles surrounding other issues such as Chicano presence in Los Angeles, Robert F. Kennedy and the Apollo 11.
+He was direct and forthright: "His long suit and his weak suit was his ability to tell it like it was," said Bill Shearer, vice president and general manager of KGFJ.
+"Sometimes it served him well and sometimes it didn't."As well as his writing for the Los Angeles Sentinel, he was news director at KGFJ radio in Los Angeles.
 While there, he was one of the most talked about radio hosts of the time, partly due to his incredibly controversial nature.
 Consequently, due to his popularity, he met and worked with Jim Randolph, and together the two of them created the first Freedom Classic Football game in 1969.

 His experience as a writer and as a radio personality earned him some prominent roles in African politics.
 The president of Tanzania the time, Julius Nyerere appointed Griffin as the media consultant for the sixth annual Pan-African Congress.
 His work here then made him known to the government of Zaire (now the DRC) who commissioned him to write and produce a travel film from the nation.
 After seeing this famous boxing promoter Don King hired him to help promote The Rumble in the Jungle.
 He stayed in media for many years after that, writing books and films.

 His media presence and celebrity status in Los Angeles garnered him a network of influential associations.
-These associations, especially with football star Jim Brown led him to the NIEU but also made him a prominent figure in the Los Angeles black community.
+These associations, especially with football star Jim Brown led him to the NIEU but also made him a prominent figure in the Los Angeles Black community.
 As a result of his prominence as well as his history of journalism, he worked briefly for Motown Records as a publicist and special assistant to the president of the label.

-Being the vocal activist he was, and a champion of the black community in Los Angeles, it seems only right that he was involved politically.
+Being the vocal activist he was, and a champion of the Black community in Los Angeles, it seems only right that he was involved politically.
 He was a local volunteer in Robert F. Kennedy's presidential campaign but also made his own attempts at politics.
 However was unsuccessful in his campaigns against former Assemblyman Bill Green in both 1970 and 1972.